diskoverdata/diskover-docs/source_files/install_diskover_web_windows_install_php.md

 #### Install PHP

+>Note: PHP 8.1 can also be used instead of PHP 7.4

 🔴 &nbsp;Go to the official download link and download the required version of PHP 7.4.x for Windows: [https://www.php.net/downloads.php](https://www.php.net/downloads.php)

 🔴 &nbsp;Download the **Thread Safe** version 7.4.X for Windows.